 Founder & Executive Director

-My name is Jemm Merritt (they/she), and I’m an LGBTQIA+ advocate, community engagement coordinator, and peer support specialist with a deep passion for creating inclusive, affirming spaces.
+My name is Jemm Eubanks (they/she), and I’m an LGBTQIA+ advocate, community engagement coordinator, and peer support specialist with a deep passion for creating inclusive, affirming spaces.
 I founded One Day at a Time to support individuals impacted by substance dependency, especially within the LGBTQIA+ community in the South.

 My commitment to this work comes from my own lived experiences and years of hands-on advocacy.
 I believe in the power of harm reduction and peer support—because I’ve seen firsthand how transformative it can be.
 No one should have to face their journey alone.
 That’s why I work to connect individuals with resources, gender-affirming care, and compassionate, non-judgmental support.
 Healing happens one day at a time, and I’m here to help make sure no one gets left behind.